The Stonecutter: Russian analogues

 "The Goldfish" has been used in comparative Poppovian analysis opposite the Grimms' tale and the Japanese Stone-cutter story.

+A Nanai variant

+In a Nanai foktale, a boy slips and injures himself on ice, and is told ice must be stronger that him.
+The ice tells him the sun is stronger, since it can melt the ice.
+The cloud is stronger than the sun, the wind is stronger than the cloud, and the mountain is stronger than the wind.
+However, a tree growing on the mountain tears at it with its roots, so it must be stronger.
+But since a man can cut down a tree, that makes him the strongest of all.

 As an Asian tale

 Some commentators (such as those from the children's education field) take the tale at face value as an Asian tale.
 The story of the Stonecutter is seen as a prime example of cyclical thinking in Eastern philosophy.

 While the similar cumulative tale The Fisherman and His Wife is explicitly moralist in tone, The Stonecutter's lesson proceeds from a more philosophical viewpoint.
 At the end, the stonecutter simply realises that his greedy longings are futile because power is relative (compare: food chain).
 The fisherman's wife however has no end to her ambition, and keeps asking for more influence; first nobleman, then queen, then empress, then pope, until at last she wants to become God.
 The magic fish then punishes her [ blasphemous ] greed by sending her back to her poor hut (compare "hubris" in Greek mythology.)

 The Stonecutter's central theme is reflected in the popular hand game paper, rock, scissors, which also has its origins in East Asia.